microsoft/InnerEye-DeepLearning/docs/fastmri.md

 We are providing a script that will bulk download all files in the FastMRI dataset from AWS to Azure blob storage.
 To start that script, you need
-- The file that contains all the `curl` commands to download the data, see above.
-The script will extract all the AWS access tokens from the `curl` commands.
+- The file that contains all the `curl` commands to download the data (see above).
+The downloading script will extract all the AWS access tokens from the `curl` commands.
 - The connection string to the Azure storage account that stores your dataset.
-To get that, navigate to the [Azure Portal](https://portal.azure.com), and search for the storage account that you created to hold your datasets (Step 4 in [AzureML setup](setting_up_aml.md)).
-On the left hand navigation, there is a section "Access Keys", select that and copy out the connection string (it will look something like `DefaultEndpointsProtocol=....==;EndpointSuffix=core.windows.net`)
+  - To get that, navigate to the [Azure Portal](https://portal.azure.com), and search for the storage account that you created to hold your datasets (Step 4 in [AzureML setup](setting_up_aml.md)).
+  - On the left hand navigation, there is a section "Access Keys", select that and copy out the connection string (sanity check: it should look something like `DefaultEndpointsProtocol=....==;EndpointSuffix=core.windows.net`)

-Then run the script to download the dataset as follows, providing the path the the file with the curl commands and the connection string as commandline arguments, enclosed in double quotes:
+Then run the script to download the dataset as follows, providing the path the the file with the curl commands and the connection string as commandline arguments, enclosed in quotes:
 `python InnerEye/Scripts/prepare_fastmri.py --curl curl.txt --connection_string "<your_connection_string"`

 This script will